Production type: Oil

 Operator: Total (24%)

 Located some 130 kilometers off the coast of Nigeria at water depths of more than 1,500 meters, the Egina oil field is one of our most ambitious ultra-deep offshore projects.
-Primarily developed locally to accelerate the pace of Nigeria’s industrial fabric and the transfer of technology, the project will soon come on stream and produce 200,000 barrels of oil per day, i.e., 10% of the country’s total oil production.
+Primarily developed locally to accelerate the pace of Nigeria’s industrial fabric and the transfer of technology, the project will produce 200,000 barrels of oil per day, i.e., close to 10% of the country’s total oil production.

 A colossal project in ultra-deep water

 The project is based on a subsea production system connected to a FPSO (floating production, storage and offloading vessel) designed to hold 2.3 million barrels of oil.
 Weighing close to 220,000 metric tons and measuring 330 meters long by 60 meters wide, the Egina FPSO is the largest ever built by Total.
-Once construction work is complete, the FPSO will be connected to 44 subsea wells 1,600 meters deep and is expected to produce 200,000 barrels of oil per day.
+The FPSO is connected to 44 subsea wells 1,600 meters deep and will produce 200,000 barrels of oil per day.